 How has extremism in Ohio changed since Jan.
 6?

-Transmissions from walkie-talkie app Zello to fellow members of the militia group the Oath Keepers place her inside the Capitol as violence ensued.
+Transmissions from walkie-talkie app Zello to fellow members of the militia group the Oath Keepers placed her inside the Capitol as violence ensued.

-"We are in the mezzanine, we are in the main dome now," she says in the recordings.
+"We are in the mezzanine, we are in the main dome now," she said in the recordings.
 "They are throwing grenades, shooting people with paintballs, but we are in here."

-Watkins has recanted some of her anti-government beliefs, saying she fell for misinformation.
+Watkins has recanted some of her anti-government beliefs since, saying she fell for misinformation.
 She's serving eight years in federal prison for obstructing Congress and interfering with police.

-RELATED: Trump has embraced Jan.
-6. The extremist message may alienate — or resonate

-She's one of hundreds who were arrested and later convicted for their actions that day.
-Others include Oath Keepers founder Stewart Rhodes and Proud Boys leader Enrique Tarrio, who helped plan the insurrection from afar.
+And while Watkins, and many others who stormed the Capitol three years ago are behind bars, experts say extremism is alive and well in Ohio.
+But now, they argue, it looks different.

 What's changed

-Katie McCarthy is a researcher with the Anti-Defamation League.
-She says the high-profile convictions put a damper on those groups.
+Katie McCarthy, a researcher with the Anti-Defamation League, said high-profile convictions of people like Oath Keepers founder Stewart Rhodes and Proud Boys leader Enrique Tarrio, put a damper on those groups.

-"Post-January 6, the Oath Keepers, the militia groups, the anti-government groups sort of collapsed," she says.
+"Post-Jan.
+6, the Oath Keepers, the militia groups, the anti-government groups sort of collapsed," she said.
 "They’re still around, but we don't really see a whole lot of activity from them now.
-I think a lot of that is just due to the fear post-January 6.
-There's a lot of paranoia about the feds coming after these guys."
+I think a lot of that is just due to the fear post-Jan.
+6. There's a lot of paranoia about the feds coming after these guys."

-Southern Poverty Law Center Research Analyst Jeff Tischauser agrees.
-But he says that doesn't mean extremism is leaving Ohio.
+Southern Poverty Law Center Research Analyst Jeff Tischauser agreed.
+But he said that doesn't mean extremism is leaving Ohio.
 Watkins had started her own small militia as an offshoot of the Oath Keepers prior to Jan.
-6. Tischauser says groups like that are on the rise, even as the bigger groups wane.
+6. Tischauser said groups like that are on the rise, even as the bigger groups wane.

 "The folks who might have joined a national organization like the Three Percenters or the Oath Keepers are now more likely to be joining regional militias.
 There are a number of regional militias that have popped up in Ohio."